Grayson's Art Club: Series 2

+The artworks selected throughout the series were presented at the exhibition at Bristol Museum & Art Gallery from 4 December 2021 to 4 September 2022.
+A follow-up episode Grayson's Art Club: An Exhibition for Britain was broadcast on Friday 10 December 2021.

 Artworks can only be submitted via the Grayson's Art Club website.

 Series 3

 Series 3 began on Friday 18 March 2022 and due to the ending of Covid-19 restrictions, guests were permitted to enter Perry's studio.
 The 6 themes were announced in January earlier that year, once again inviting the public to send in their artwork for an exhibition.
 The show introduced a new segment where Philippa Perry met with an artist or artistic project of her choice per episode.